mo0nmann/Algorithms_C_Plus_Plus/Sorting Algorithms/Exchanging/README.md

 The gap starts out as the list length dividied by *k* = 1.3, which has been suggested as the ideal shrink factor.

+**Note:** Comb sort differs to shellsort as it performs a 'bubbling pass' over each set for each gap, rather than completely sorting the set like shellsort does.

 ![Comb Sort](https://upload.wikimedia.org/wikipedia/commons/4/46/Comb_sort_demo.gif)

 ## Exchange Sort